tomaszp-infopark/example_app/README.md

 ## Example Content

-The above will set up the content to be used by the CMS and allows you to start editing right away.
+The migrations above will set up the content to be used by the application and allow you to start editing right away.
 You can add your own content to the CMS, however if you want more of a head start, we included a small set of pages for you to get going.
 You can add this content by running: